warunsrk/Capstone_RetailSales_ABADS_B11/README.md

 1. **Profile of Responders vs. Non-Responders**:
    - Analyzed and compared the profiles of customers who responded to campaigns versus those who did not.

+# Customer Response Prediction

+This project involves building and deploying a machine-learning model to predict customer responses to marketing campaigns.
+The model is deployed using Flask to provide a web interface for users to input customer data and receive predictions.

+**Data Preparation**

+**Steps Followed**
+- Load the Data: The demographic, behaviour, and campaign data were loaded from respective files.
+- Data Cleaning and Preprocessing: The data were cleaned by removing extra spaces in column names and converting income values to a numeric format.
+- Merge Data: The datasets were merged on the ID column to create a consolidated data frame.
+- Handle Missing Values: Missing values were handled using the SimpleImputer with the strategy set to 'mean'.

+  ### Model Training

+**Steps Followed**

+- Feature and Target Selection: Selected relevant features and target variable (Response).
+- Convert Categorical Variables: Convert categorical variables to dummy variables.
+- Split Data: Split the data into training and testing sets.
+- Train Models: Trained both Logistic Regression and Random Forest models.
+- Evaluate Models: Evaluated the models using classification metrics.
+- Save the Best Model: Saved the Random Forest model as it performed better along with the imputer.

+### Model Evaluation

+**Logistic Regression Model**
+- The Logistic Regression model performance:
+  Logistic Regression Model
+              precision    recall  f1-score   support

+           0       0.84      0.89      0.86       668
+           1       0.65      0.54      0.59       232

+    accuracy                           0.79       900
+   macro avg       0.74      0.71      0.72       900
+weighted avg       0.78      0.79      0.78       900

+Confusion Matrix:
+[[595  73]
+ [106 126]]

+**Random Forest Model**
+- The Random Forest model performance:
+  Random Forest Model
+              precision    recall  f1-score   support

+           0       0.87      0.91      0.89       668
+           1       0.72      0.62      0.67       232

+    accuracy                           0.83       900
+   macro avg       0.79      0.76      0.78       900
+weighted avg       0.83      0.83      0.83       900

+Confusion Matrix:
+[[609  59]
+ [ 89 143]]

+**Model Preference**

+We chose the Random Forest model because it outperformed the Logistic Regression model across all key metrics:

+- Higher accuracy: 0.83 compared to 0.79
+- Better precision and recall for both classes
+- Higher F1-score

+### Model Deployment

+**Steps Followed**

+- Create Flask Application: Set up a Flask application to serve the model.
+- Load Model and Imputer: Loaded the trained Random Forest model and the imputer.
+- Create HTML Form: Created an HTML form to collect user input.
+- Handle Form Submissions: Processed form submissions to collect input data, preprocess it, and use the model to make predictions.

+**Flask Application Code**
+The Flask application (app.py) was created to handle user input and provide predictions based on the trained model.

+**HTML Form**
+An index.html file was created to provide a user-friendly interface for inputting customer data.

+### Outcomes and Inferences

+**Model Performance**: The Random Forest model performed better than the Logistic Regression model, with an accuracy of 83% and better precision, recall, and F1-scores.
+**Feature Importance**: Features like Income, MntMeatProducts, MntWines, and Recency were found to be significant in predicting customer response.
+**Model Deployment**: The model was successfully deployed using Flask, providing a user-friendly prediction interface.

 ## Requirements